-Why We Chose pyenv
+Why We Chose pyenv for Python Projects

 We evaluated popular Python environment tools, their histories, and the core problems they were designed to solve — then made a deliberate choice based on our needs.